David Suzuki: Climate change activism

+Suzuki went on to explain that humanity had crossed the seventh boundary earlier in 2025, leaving no options to avert catastrophe.
+He added that humankind should begin preparing for more severe and destructive natural disasters.

 Social commentary

 Genetically modified food

+Suzuki has been criticized for his pseudoscientific beliefs on GMOs.
 Suzuki has written that "products of biotechnology are being rammed into our food, onto our fields and into our medicines, without any public participation in discussions and with the complicity, indeed, the active support and funding of governments.
 But there are profound health, ecological and economic ramifications of this activity."
 In a 1999 CP Wire article, Suzuki is quoted as saying: "Any politician or scientist who tells you these products are safe is either very stupid or lying."
 In an interview with CBC TV, Suzuki argues that the science showing GMOs are safe is "very, very bad science" and that the commercialization of GMOs is "driven by money."
-His foundation's website includes an "Understanding GMO" page which claims "the safety of GMO foods is unproven and a growing body of research connects these foods with health concerns."
-However, Health Canada, the American Association for the Advancement of Science, the American Medical Association, the National Academies of Sciences, the World Health Organization, and several other scientific and medical institutions from around the world have all concluded that genetically modified foods are safe to eat.
+In 2012, his foundation's website included an "Understanding GMO" page that said, "the safety of GMO foods is unproven and a growing body of research connects these foods with health concerns."

 Fukushima

 In a 2013 speech on water policy at the University of Alberta, Suzuki claimed that a second emergency at the Fukushima Daiichi Nuclear Power Plant would require the evacuation of the North American west coast.
 Three months later, he admitted that his comment was "off-the-cuff."
-However, Suzuki still speculates that another earthquake could trigger a new nuclear disaster in Fukushima, as the Japanese Atomic Energy Commission paper he cited in his aforementioned speech at the University of Alberta states that such a disaster could call for the evacuation of over 10 million Japanese residents.
+But he still speculates that another earthquake could trigger a new nuclear disaster in Fukushima, as the Japanese Atomic Energy Commission paper he cited in his speech states that such a disaster could call for the evacuation of over 10 million Japanese residents.